AreJohn/Analyzing-Customer-Purchase-Behavior-on-Black-Friday/README.md

 ##### 1. The number of customers that participated in this edition of black Friday was 550,069.
 ##### 2. The average amount spent by each customer is $9264.
 ##### 3. The total amount spent by customers was $5,095,812,742.
 ##### 4. Average Purchase gradually increases across age groups with children spending the least at $8933 and young seniors spending the most at $9535.
-Interestingly, all age groups expect Middle Aged Adults, Seniors and Young Seniors spent below the overall average purchase.
+Interestingly, all age groups except Middle Aged Adults, Seniors and Young Seniors spent below the overall average purchase.
 ##### 5. Single customers spent more than married customers accounting for 59% of purchase.
 ##### 6. The average purchase amount for high-value products is $14,513, this indicates that customers are willing to spend more for premium products, providing an opportunity for targeted marketing.
 ##### 7. The longer a customer stays in their current city in years the less they spend on black Friday except customers who spend less than a year who spent the least and customers who spend exactly a year had the highest purchase.
 This indicates that the number of years a customer spends in their city plays an important role in purchase.